FrostFoe/ctf.frostfoe.me/SUPABASE_MIGRATION.md

 **Login fails with "Invalid credentials":**
 - Verify users were created in SQL migration
-- Check password hashes (demo/admin users have bcrypt hashes included in SQL)
+- Check that demo/admin users exist and have a plaintext password as defined

 **Sessions not persisting:**
 - Verify `sessions` table exists in Supabase